In the past, the process of teething was thought to be downright life-threatening and many of the attempted teething “remedies” were highly barbaric.

 As Clay Jones, a pediatrician in Massachusetts, writes on the Science-Based Medicine blog: “even if [topical agents] were helpful in teething infants, the risks far outweigh any possible benefit.”

-Another thing to steer clear of: Homeopathic teething tablets, like Hyland teething tablets, which are no longer available in the US (see below).
-They contain belladonna, a substance that can be toxic in high enough doses (it’s also known as “deadly nightshade” – yeah, we should definitely be giving that to our kids…).
+Another thing to steer clear of: homeopathic teething tablets that contain belladonna, a substance that can be toxic in high enough doses (it’s also known as “deadly nightshade” – yeah, we should definitely be giving that to our kids…).

 In theory, the small amounts in each pill shouldn’t be a problem if parents adhere to the recommended doses, but laboratory testing confirmed that the precise amount of belladonna in any given tablet is inconsistent, meaning that even if you follow the directions exactly, parents can never be 100% certain about how much belladonna their child is getting.